-Are there obligations to notify or consult with employees or employee representatives in connection with an acquisition of shares in a company, a business or assets?
+34 Are there obligations to notify or consult with employees or employee representatives in connection with an acquisition of shares in a company, a business or assets?

-In share deals, no statutory notification of employees is required.
-In practice, the seller and buyer usually inform the employees at closing on the change of control before the transaction becomes public.
+In share deals, no statutory notification of employees is required, practically the seller and buyer usually inform the employees at closing on the change of control before the transaction becomes public.

-In transfers of business and business units, the works council or, if there is no works council, the employees affected must be notified of the transfer.
-Given that the law does not specify any timeline for this notification and that failure to notify does not carry any sanctions, sellers and acquirers usually notify following signing or on the day of closing to ensure confidentiality of the transaction before signing or closing.
+In transfers of business and business units, the works council, or in case no works council is established, the employees affected must be notified of the transfer.
+Given the law does not specify any timeline for this notification and that failure to notify does not carry any sanctions, sellers and acquirers usually notify following signing or on the day of closing to ensure confidentiality of the transaction before signing or closing.